 The Association has worked with tree officers across the country to develop new materials for a tree watering campaign which was launched on May 1st.
 This collaborative project with the London Tree Officers Association (LTOA), Municipal Tree Officers Association (MTOA) and Association of Tree Officers (ATO) has resulted in an information poster and watering tags which can be printed at home and affixed to tree stakes or tied to the tree.
 These are free to download and can be found online at www.trees.org.uk/watering

 “it has been great to work together with the three tree officer groups on this important new campaign which helps to highlight the fact that young tree maintenance is just as important as planting.”

 Building on the success of previous conferences, the fifth National Tree Officer’s Conference is being organised by the London Tree Officers Association (LTOA), the Municipal Tree Officers Association (MTOA), the Association of Tree Officers (ATO) and facilitated by the Institute of Chartered Foresters (ICF).

-The Duty to Consult on the felling of street trees
+Duty to Consult on the removal of street trees

 Local Tree and Woodland Frameworks